damiencollard/discourse-article/README.md

 into separate paragraphs, so as to ease the next treatment: wrapping of paragraphs.

+This treatment also detects preformatted blocks, which are paragraphs whose lines all start with 4 spaces.
+Note that *paragraph* implies a blank line before and after -- if that's not the case, it won't be considered a preformatted block.

-Non-code paragraphs are fill-wrapped to `fill-column` columns.
+Non-code, non-preformatted paragraphs are fill-wrapped to `fill-column` columns.

 **NOTE**: Code blocks are not highlighted yet.

-**NOTE**: If a paragraph contains (non-fenced) code blocks, this will likely garble the code, hence its being disabled by default.
+**NOTE**: If a paragraph contains itemized lists, this will likely garble them, hence its being disabled by default.

 ### Labeled links